Jashore University of Science and Technology: Shaheed Moshiur Rahman Hall

 This is a five-story building with a capacity for five hundred students.
 Like at other public universities in Bangladesh, there are many facilities available for the residential students, such as a TV room, a reading room, a gymnasium and a canteen.

-Sheikh Hasina Student Hall
+Munshi Meherullah Hall

+It's a newly built ten-story modern building with capacity of approximately one thousand male students.
+Lifts are used for conveniences of students.
+It comes with large reading room, gaming room, prayer room, two dining room.

+Tapashi Rabeya Hall

 This is also a five-story, female-only building with a capacity for five hundred students.
 This residence hall has the same facilities available to students as Shaheed Moshiur Rahman Hall.
 Additionally, it has photocopying, printing, and laundry facilities for residents.
 The students and the organizing committee put together different game competitions from time to time.

-Two additional students halls, Munshi Meherullah Hall for boys and Taramon Bibi Hall for girls, are under construction.
-Soon,those halls will be ready and opened for students.
+Bir Protik Taramon Bibi Hall

+It's a newly built ten-story modern building with capacity of approximately one thousand female students.

 Central Library

 Jashore University of Science and Technology has a six-story library.
 Currently, there are approximately 30,000 books and 100 journals available for students and faculty members.
 New books are added to the collection every month.
 Students or faculty members can study and borrow books from the library.
 It is open from 9 am to 8 pm Saturday through Wednesday.
 An E-library service is also available.